jaymaki1988/azure-network-protocols/README.md

 <img src="https://i.imgur.com/OaJuSOl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next we can type ping www.google.com into PowerShell.
 You should see activity coming back from google.
 At the bottom, you can see what google is sending us, which is a bunch of random numbers and letters.
 We are now going to do a propetual ping to VM2.
-Clear out the WireShark data by clicking the "green fin looking icon' and click "Continue without Saving".
+Clear out the Wireshark data by clicking the "green fin looking icon' and click "Continue without Saving".
 Type "ping 10.0.0.5 -t" and you should start seeing it ping forever.
 The "-t" just continues to ping.
 We are now going to change the firewall to not allow icmp traffic.
 Ping uses icmp and it should stop it from replying to the ping.
 </p>
 <br />